Odette-International-Ltd/transport-track-and-trace-api/documents/Read me Part 1.md

 Example:
 A potential user wants to add the customs assigned movement reference number to the details of shipment with the ID 26KODA0010112345678.
-The user initiates this with a PATCH operation and provides the data to be added (or changed):
+The user's system initiates this with a PATCH operation and provides the data to be added (or changed):
 Rolands Bild einfügen
-Praktisches Beispiel dokumentieren

 ```
 curl -X 'PATCH' \
   'https://virtserver.someapi.com/vda_odette_ttt/V1/consignments/26KODA0010112345678' \